AMartins87/py_man/README.md

 ## **CREDITS**
 - Thanks to Code Institute for the deployment terminal
-- Huge thanks to my mentor Maria Hynes who again provided with amazing support and encouraged me throughout the whole project
+- Huge thanks to my mentor Maria Hynes who has again supported support and encouraged me throughout the whole project
 - Thanks to tutors from Tutor Support - namely Sean and John for guiding me through my issues with repetitive characters not being counted into the masked word and big thanks to Igor who helped me find a bug in my while statement logic in my play() function.

 - I used **w3schools** and **docs.python** which helped me understand Python functions and methods better.